 I am skilled in cartoon illustration, concept development, screenwriting, storyboarding, animatic editing, producing, directing, and a wide array of computer software.

-My secondary area of interest is in writing for animation.
+My primary area of interest is in writing for animation.
 I have written several unproduced short scripts.
 I am interested in working as a writer's assistant or script coordinator to learn more about the craft of writing for television.
 I am also open to freelance screenwriting assignments.

 I'm also currently available for cartoon art commissions, schedule permitting.